Win Treats for Tricks this Halloween!

 All photos must be received by midnight on Friday 13th October.
 Photos are only valid from social media channels. £1 for every photo posted will be donated to the British Hen Welfare Trust up to the value of £1000 maximum.
 Omlet reserve the right to withdraw this offer at any point.
 It is only open to UK residents.

-This entry was posted in Promotions on October 12th, 2017 by helenkennedy
+This entry was posted in Offers and promotions on October 12th, 2017 by helenkennedy

 Chickens love to hop onto a perch.
 This fondness for perches is instinctive.
 Chickens are descended from the Asian Jungle Fowl, which roosts on the branches of trees.
 Perching is as natural to hens as scratching and egg-laying.
 This might lead you to assume that the ideal perch is in a tree, or at least high off the ground.
 But while some of the lighter breeds such as Bantams or Leghorns might be able to flap their way to the topmost branches, the average domestic hen is way too big to try.
 A perch that a bird can hop onto from the ground is perfectly adequate.